-Road bikes may take other forms like time trials bikes, touring bikes or cross bikes.
+Road bikes may take other forms like time trial bikes, touring bikes, or cross bikes.
 They may have disc brakes or even now, lefty forks.
 Older bikes will have a threaded headset and newer ones will be press fit.
 They look sleek and trim.
 The UCI (Union Cycliste Internationale) is the governing body of professional cycling and determines what road bike specifications a bike can have in order to participate in a race event.
 Typically road bikes will have caliper brakes because the UCI will not allow people to race with disc brakes.
 They also do not allow highly aerodynamic designs for safety or an unfair advantage

 The top road bike manufacturers are the big 3 (specialized, trek, and giant) along with so many others including Fuji, Cannondale, Scott, Norco Bianchi, Pinarello, Scatante, Cervelo, and Raleigh.
 There are so much more.
 A good price for a competitive road racing bike will be around $1600 new.
-You can obviously find some cheaper if you are looking used, but be careful and be sure to do a full thorough inspection.
-Steel bikes will be cheapest but heaviest.
+You can obviously find some cheaper if you are looking for used, but be careful and be sure to do a full thorough inspection.
+Steel bikes will be the cheapest but heaviest.
 They will last much longer and have a much lower chance of catastrophic failure.
 Titanium bikes will last the longest and never rust but they will be very expensive because not every manufacturer works with TI and they are often made custom.
-Carbon Fiber and Aluminum are main stays in the road market and definitely worth the extra money if you want a light bike to haul your butt up those long steep climbs.
-They can also be stupid expensive as the bike listed above.
+Carbon Fiber and Aluminum are mainstays in the road market and are definitely worth the extra money if you want a light bike to haul your butt up those long steep climbs.
+They can also be stupidly expensive as the bike listed above.
 I’m sure it is a dream to ride.

 Commuters: The Everyday Bike

-You may not think of commuter bikes as very specialized for their purpose but actually they are.
+You may not think of commuter bikes as very specialized for their purpose but actually, they are.
 Often fitted with wider rims for wider tires that provide stability on wet slick city roads.
 They also come with disc brakes for better stopping power and fenders to keep water and debris from being flung up onto you.
 Finally, they are also geometrically different from other road bikes.
 They have shorter top tubes to put you closer to your handlebars but longer stays so you can run a rear rack and not clip your panniers every pedal revolution.
 The geometry is meant to keep you upright for two reasons; so you are visible to drivers that you share the road with and so you can see over the hoods of parked cars and everything else.
 Some commuter bikes have shocks to dampen the road but most models don’t come with them.

 It is also important to mention that commuter models do not look the same all over the world.
 The model I described earlier is what manufacturers are putting out here in the US.
-In Europe the commuter looks more like a cruiser with a sloping top tube and wide set handlebars.
-They often come with an internally geared rear hub which is less susceptible to the elements and maybe even a dynamo front hub for a front light or to charge your usb devices.
-There are also several cargo models built for hauling kids or whatever else and in some places there is big push to do away with cars and replace the family minivan with a cargo bike.
+In Europe, the commuter looks more like a cruiser with a sloping top tube and wide-set handlebars.
+They often come with an internally geared rear hub which is less susceptible to the elements and maybe even a dynamo front hub for a front light or to charge your USB devices.
+There are also several cargo models built for hauling kids or whatever else and in some places there is a big push to do away with cars and replace the family minivan with a cargo bike.
 Folding bikes are also a type of commuter bike that can fold up to fit in your trunk or on any form of public transportation.

 Brands to look into are Specialized, Trek, Brompton, Liv by Giant (Female specific models), Xtracycle, Dahon, and so many others.
 Good basic models should cost somewhere between $400-$600 with folding bikes and cargo bikes being around $1000 or more depending on the features.
 A cheaper option is to buy a good older frame off of the classifieds and build it up with specific parts that fit your commuting style.
-Here in Portland, old 1990’s 26in mountain bikes are really popular.
+Here in Portland, old 1990s 26in mountain bikes are really popular.
 People just add fenders and a porteur rack and take off.
 It is a bike that can take a beating from the rain and keep on ticking.

 Touring Bikes: The Go Anywhere, Do Everything Type

 There is nothing like traveling by bike.
 It is far cheaper than any other mode of travel, you see more of the places in between, and plus you get to exercise every day.
-Touring bikes have similar geometry to commuters but often a wider gear range, mounts for all kinds of racks and bottle cages, and bar end shifters with a friction or indexed mode.
+Touring bikes have similar geometry to commuters but often a wider gear range, mounts for all kinds of racks and bottle cages, and bar end shifters with friction or indexed mode.
 They are almost always made from steel or titanium but that does mean you can’t tour on an aluminum bike.
 They have wider tires and disc brakes to give you good stopping power for the heavier load you will be carrying.

 I would also consider bikepacking bikes in this category.
 They are basically just touring bikes that are meant for more intense roads.
-They often have more of a mountain bike geometry with a angled top tube instead of it being level across.
+They often have more of a mountain bike geometry with an angled top tube instead of it being level across.
 They will have mounts for everything, but often won’t include fenders because there is no point.
-Gearing will not include the higher ranges of road touring bikes because there really isn’t a need to be going 20+ mph (30+ kmh) with the trail conditions as they are.
+Gearing will not include the higher ranges of road touring bikes because there really isn’t a need to be going 20+ mph (30+ km) with the trail conditions as they are.
 They will also have knobbier wider tires and sometimes a front suspension.

 Cross Bikes: Surprisingly Versatile

 Finally, Cross Bikes are the most versatile bike.
 Cross races haven’t been going on that long but they have certainly gotten more popular in the last few years as a way for pros to stay in shape in the offseason.
 Cross bikes have a wider tire clearance than road bikes and usually disc brakes, but maintain a geometry that is very close to road bikes.
 They have shorter stays and cranks.
-They are also often made from lighter materials like carbon and aluminum, but of course you can find steel out there as well.
+They are also often made from lighter materials like carbon and aluminum, but of course, you can find steel out there as well.
 If you want a bike that you can slap some knobby tires on and ride the trails, this is the bike.
 If you want a bike that you can move from the trail to doing long distances on the road, this is the bike.
-For that reason alone I think this type of bike is really important for people who are trying to get the most out of their bike.
+For that reason alone I think this type of bike is essential for people trying to get the most out of their bike.

 Not to mention, there is a whole culture to cross racing that is similar to trail running or racing.
 Waking up early, putting on weird costumes, drinking beer and gourmet coffee, and getting absolutely covered in mud while you race other people.
 You don’t necessarily need a cross bike to compete but I will say that it makes it that much easier.